 The elementary school counselor works with all children in the school.
 Prevention of problems is a key part of the philosophy in implementing a counseling and guidance program.
 The counselor works in classrooms on developmental activities and is available to help individual students with concerns in small group or individual settings.
-Parents of students who work with the counselor on a longterm basis are contacted by the counselor.
+Parents of students who work with the counselor on a long-term basis are contacted by the counselor.
 Parents of drop-in contacts do not necessarily receive this contact from the counselor.

 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
-Should families need assistance with basic needs, they can contact Laurie Moody who will put them in contact with the appropriate community agencies for support and help.
+Should families need assistance with basic needs, they can contact Kylee Vargason who will put them in contact with the appropriate community agencies for support and help.

-The counselor is always available through email or phone contact.
-Our counselor is Laurie Moody and can be contacted (319) 558-2145.
+The counselor is always available through email or phone contact at kvargason@crschools.us or 319-558-3539.